cloudify-cosmo/getcloudify.org/guide/3.0/guide-plugin-creation.md

 {%endhighlight%}

 That's it!
 You just wrote your first plugin!
 All you need now is to incorporate it within your blueprint.
 Go read the [Blueprint Guide]({{page.blueprint_guide_link}}) for additional info.

+# Testing your plugin

+Coming soon...

+# Packaging your plugin

+Coming soon...